chenyu-01/laps-react/README.md

 This is vite+reactjs which provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, the project is using React 17.0.2, Vite 2.5.1, and Tailwind CSS 2.2.7.
+Currently, the project is using React 18.0.2, Vite 2.5.1, and Tailwind CSS 2.2.7.
+The project require node js version to be above 20.0.0

 Every Commit You should have the eslint and prettier check passed, if not, please fix it before commit.